-Canadian drilling activity, for remainder of 2012, is forecasted to remain consistent with those of 2011 which will allow our core business to remain steady.
+Canadian drilling activity is forecasted to remain consistent for the second half of 2012 with that of 2011 although a slow start to the summer drilling program, due to abnormally wet weather conditions, has slowed activity for the beginning of Q3.
+We are cautiously optimistic that drilling activity will pick up and remain consistent once the weather warms arrives and conditions begin to dry.
 We will continue to focus on expanding our presence in the USA wholesale drilling fluids market and look to add additional warehouses in strategic geographic regions in the USA.
-The steel division will continue to concentrate on seamless pipe sales that yield higher margins.
-Our steel manufacturing division will grow its production output to service the demand for large diameter seamless pipe by adding a second shift late in the second quarter.
+The steel division will continue to concentrate on seamless pipe sales that yield consistent margins.
+Our steel manufacturing division will grow its production output to service the demand for large diameter seamless pipe by completing the training of a second shift that was hired late in the second quarter.
 Bri-Chem remains focused on superior customer service, managing inventory levels and controlling costs.
 Bri-Chem will concentrate on providing customers with competitively priced products in strategic stock locations which will enable the division to maintain its market presence and profitability.

-The Petroleum Services Association of Canada (PSAC) has aforecasted 13,150 wells to be drilled in Canada for 2012, an increase of 2.3% over 2011.
-The forecasted wells drilled for the second quarter of 2012 are consistent with the second quarter of 2011 at 1,591 wells forecasted to be drilled.
+The Petroleum Services Association of Canada (PSAC) has forecasted 7,532 wells to be drilled in Canada for second half of 2012, an increase of 4.0% over 2011.
+The wells drilled for the third quarter of 2012 are forecasted to be down compared with the third quarter of 2011.
+A total of 3,672 wells are forecasted to be drilled in Q3 2012 compared to 3,703 for Q3 2011.
+The decrease of activity in the third quarter coupled with the more traditional summer drilling activity will result in lower Canadian drilling fluid sales in the third quarter compared to the third quarter of 2011.
 With a relatively subtle increase in forecasted wells to be drilled in 2012, the Canadian fluids division will continue to service its existing customers by focusing on service and ensuring that its strategically located warehouses are fully stocked to meet the demands of our customers.
-Continued low natural gas prices may affect future drilling activities levels in certain regions which could reduce the demand for drilling fluids.
+Continued low natural gas prices and a reduction of liquid invert sales, due to customers installing regional blending facilities, may affect future drilling activities levels in certain regions which could reduce the demand for drilling fluids.

-USA drilling activity is more consistent and does not experience the seasonality of that in Canada which provides a stronger second quarter demand for drilling fluids.
-The USA currently has approximately 2,000 rigs operating, many of which are unconventional and horizontal.
-Management continues to add additional infrastructure in the USA with new sales personnel along with warehouse and transportation fleet expansion.
-The strategically placed warehouses located throughout the USA will allow us the ability to better service customers in major drilling regions which will drive growth in sales and earnings.
+The growth in the USA drilling fluids division is the result of geographic and product expansion that management has implementing for the past several quarters.
+The strategically placed warehouses located throughout the USA have allowed us the ability to better service customers in major drilling regions which has and will continue to drive growth in sales and future earnings.
+In the short term, the division will focus on completing its liquid invert facility which is expected to increase demand for fluid products.
 We are continuing to examine additional strategic warehouse locations in the USA that will provide revenue and earnings growth as we establish Bri-Chem as a leading national independent wholesale supplier of drilling fluids for the USA drilling fluids market.

-The Company's chemical blending operation is continuously seeking out new opportunities as existing and potential customers are looking for new products and redevelopment of existing products as non-conventional drilling applications continue to lead drilling activity.
-Over the medium term, the division will seek out additional blended products and possible further geographic and blending capacity expansion.
+The Company's chemical blending operation has successfully added new blending customers during Q2 and is continuously seeking out new opportunities as existing and potential customers are looking for new products and redevelopment of existing products as non-conventional drilling applications continue to lead drilling activity.
+Over the short-term, the division will be expanding its existing blending facility to accommodate increased demand for blending and packaging services which management anticipates will result in new sales growth.